 - I’ve worked on a variety of consumer startups, from consumer electronics to social gaming to online sports media.
 I started life as an engineer, then went to design school, and spent most of my professional life in startups.
 Specialization is for insects.

-- I’ve gotten smart about some stuff over the years, generally others come to me about growth, social software design, and product.
+- There are a few general themes I tend to come back to in the wandering narrative of life so far: 1) Design 2) Metrics (or more accurately, applying the scientific method in order to drive higher creativity and learning), 3) Hardware, the creation and proliferation of electronic devices 4) Social growth.
 I will sometimes talk on this blog about things I don’t know as much about, largely to try and learn more about the subject, so please feel free to school me.